 How Can We Effectively Overcome Implicit Biases in Education?
 Eliminating Bias Through Effective Practices Main Ideas Additional Information Resources Specific strategies that are guided by an increase in cultural proficiency have not only improved student-teacher relationships, but have also helped eliminate bias in educators' thinking and actions.
 The Wise Feedback Practice focuses on teachers providing critical academic feedback to students in empowering ways.
 Too often, students feel that academic feedback is evidence of teacher bias, especially if the student has had negative interactions with the teacher previously.
-The "Wise Feedback" approach asks teachers to provide thoughtful feedback to students that incorporate both high achievement standards and the expectation and encouragement that students can meet them.
+The "Wise Feedback" approach asks teachers to provide thoughful feedback to students that incorporate both high achievement standards and the expectation and encouragement that students can meet them.
 In a study, handwritten notes from the teacher that communicated high standards and the encouragement that students can meet those standards yielded significant responses from students.
 Only 17% of students who received a simple explanatory note bothered to revise their essay.
-In contrast, 72% of the students who received the encouraging hand-written note chose to revise their essays (Quereshi & Okonofua, 2017, p.17).
+In contrast, 72% of the students who received the encouraging hand-written note chose to revise their essays (Quereshi &amp; Okonofua, 2017, p.17).
 Such an effort increased the trust students of color had in their teacher and provided clarity regarding the purpose and intention of teacher feedback.
 The Social Belonging Practice focuses specifically on the important social, emotional, and educational growth that occurs in middle school students.
 It zeros in on the incoming 6th grader and works to improve the relationships between students and their teachers and focuses on the individual's positive desires and improved behavior.
 Consider the following information: One simple, yet effective implementation of this intervention was by having 7th grade students write notes to 6th grade students that reassured them about the coming year.
-The messages said that " teachers would 'have their back', that 'teachers are on your side,' and that, with time, the new students would come to feel at home in the new school" (Quereshi & Okonofua, 2017, p.18).
-Over the course of a seven-year period, this simple intervention had a powerful effect: Black students, who Locked Out of the Classroom: How Implicit Bias Contributes to Disparities in School Discipline Three Ways to Improve Teacher- Student Relationships and Reduce Discipline Disparities Overcoming Implicit Bias and Racial Anxiety
+The messages said that " teachers would come to feel at home in the new school" (Quereshi &amp; Okonofua, 2017, p.18).
+Over the course of a seven-year period, this simple intervention had a powerful effect: Black students, who had reported the greatest anxieties about the new school and new teachers, felt more comfortable and focused in their classes.
+The ov Locked Out of the Classroom: How Implicit Bias Contributes to Disparities in School Discipline Three Ways to Improve Teacher- Student Relationships and Reduce Discipline Disparities Overcoming Implicit Bias and Racial Anxiety